armory/docs/content/en/cd-as-a-service/tasks/canary/retro-analysis.md

 description: >
   Learn how to construct retrospective analysis queries that you can then use for your canary strategy.
 categories: ["Guides"]
-tags: ["Strategy", "Canary", "Retrospective Analysis"]
+tags: ["Deploy Strategy", "Canary", "Retrospective Analysis"]
 ---

 ## Overview